 Enhanced English Language Skills

 It is not unusual for Americans to change their major or pursue more than one program simultaneously.
 Additionally, students often transfer from one educational institution to another.
 For example, as you progress in your studies at one school, learning more about the hospitality industry, you may discover a specific area of hospitality you want to pursue.
 This may motivate you to transfer to a different school that specializes in that area, or that is located near hotels and businesses offering internships that would be strategic to your career goals.
+With so many of those located in the United States, there is sure to always be opportunity nearby.

 Wide Choice of Programs

-International students will find that the U.S. educational system offers instruction in a broad range of subjects.
+As an international student, you will find that the U.S. educational system offers instruction in a broad range of subjects.
 Most likely you will take classes that fall into the liberal arts category, as well as courses specific to your program, such as Hotel and Restaurant Accounting, Resort Management or Ecotourism.

 The University of California, Irvine (UCI) offers a three-month International Tourism & Hotel Management Certificate focusing on the growth of environmental consciousness within tourism.
 Using case studies, instructors help students grasp concepts and practices of successful hotel management that emphasizes sustainability and conserving natural resources.
 Throughout the program the students examine real-life cases that involve tourism infrastructure, super structure (for example, developing a new airport) and issues relating to pollution.
 They then determine how a tourism project will affect the local economy and the environment.